-More than 1.6 million Americans will be diagnosed with cancer this year and more than 589,000 will die.
-However, research shows that up to 50 percent of cancer cases and deaths are preventable.
-Prevention and early detection are more important than ever- and are proven, effective strategies to lower health care costs.
+Approximately 1,900,000 Americans will be diagnosed with cancer this year and more than 609,000 will die.
+However, research shows that up to 50% of cancer cases and about 50% of cancer deaths are preventable with the knowledge we have today.
+Prevention and early detection are more important than ever — and are proven, effective strategies to lower health care costs.

 You make choices every day that affect your health.
 Follow our Seven Steps to Prevent Cancer to reduce your risk.